Adolf Kajpr

-Adolf Kajpr SJ (5 July 1902, Hředle – 17 September 1959, Leopoldov) was a Czech Catholic priest, Jesuit and publisher of Catholic printed matter.
+Adolf Kajpr SJ (5 July 1902, Hředle – 17 September 1959, Leopoldov) was a Czech Jesuit and publisher of Catholic printed matter.
 As an ardent preacher, confessor, spiritual leader and journalist, he commented not only on fundamental topics of the Catholic faith but also on current social and political issues.
 For his opinions he was imprisoned by the Nazis (1941–1945) and the communists (1950–1959).
 After nine years in the communist prison, he died at the age of 57 “with a reputation of holiness and martyrdom”.

 Life

 Childhood and early years (1902–1927)

 Adolf Kajpr was born on 5 July 1902 in Hředle.
 He was christened on 12 July 1902 in St Laurence Church in nearby Žebrák.
 His parents Adolf (1859–1906) and Anna (maiden name Kytková) (1861–1905) rented an inn and butcher’s in Hředle.
 When his mother died, his father returned with his sons to his native village of Bratronice, where he also died soon after.
 The orphaned boys were looked after by their good but strict Aunt Klára along with her husband Josef Brůžek.
 Adolf was brought up in the Christian faith.
 Between 1908 and 1916 he studied at primary school and but soon left due to financial difficulties at home.
 He worked as a day labourer, learned the cobbler’s trade and eventually became an apprentice in nearby Roučmíd’s mill.
 Yet showing an interest in his studies, he also prepared to study at secondary grammar school.
 From 1924 to 1926 he did military service in the Czechoslovak Army.
 Then at the age of 24 he was enrolled in Archiepiscopal Secondary Grammar School in Prague run by the Jesuits.